MediaparX/acbb_connector/README.md

 # acbb_connector
 BitBucket - ActiveCollab connector

 This is a tool for connecting [BitBucket](https://bitbucket.org) (BB) repositories with [ActiveCollab](https://www.activecollab.com/) (AC) projects.
-It allows you to reference or solve AC tasks/tickets with BB commits by using keywords in your commit message.
+It allows you to reference or solve AC tasks with BB commits by using keywords in your commit message.
 Currently the following features are supported:

 * referencing tickets: creates a comment on the AC task with commit message, author and link to BB
 * solving tickets: same as referencing, but marks task as *solved* and assigns it back to the delegating user